erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 * C. gigas He et al. 2015 OsHV1 = Download and analyze all available SRAs
 * C. gigas Zhang et al., 2015 Vibrio = Download and analyze all available SRAs (only the transcriptomes that were challenged with individual strains of Vibrio, LPS, M. lut and PBS on NCBI)
 * C. gigas Rubio et al. 2019 Vibrio = Download and analyze all available SRAs
-* C. gigas de Lorgeril et al., 2017 = Download and analyze only the samples from families 11 and 21 that were infected with OsHV-1 during a "natural" infection and sequenced.
+* C. gigas de Lorgeril et al., 2017 = Download and analyze only the samples from families 11 (susceptible) and 21 (resistant) that were infected with OsHV-1 during a "natural" infection and sequenced.
 These were all sequenced paired end on hiseq 500.
 42 total transcriptomes

 * Counting total number of Transcriptome samples (to report in methods) 181 total SRA samples